shanshel/timetrex/README.md

 # TimeTrex

-<h2> This Documention Not Completed And Not Yet, Use It Only For Getting a Little Refrance and tips. </h2>
+<h2> This Documention Not Completed Yet, Use It Only For Getting a Little Refrance and tips. </h2>

 <h3> What is TimeTrex </h3>